fossasia/wp-tweet-feed-plugin/readme.txt

 == Upgrade Notice ==

 = 2.4.0 =
-Better linking to fix issues with links followed by punctuation
+Better linking to fix issues with links followed by punctuation plus support for extended characters in hashtags

 = 2.3.11 =
 Fix issue with "Include Retweets" not unchecking